 Women Church Leaders: Then and Now

 In Revelation 2:23 the Son of God says that he will kill Jezebel’s children with pestilence.
 The word “children” is commonly used by John in each of his three New Testament letters to describe Christian believers, disciples or members of his church community.
-It seems that Jezebel was not only a self-proclaimed prophetess and false teacher, she was also a church leader who led her children (i.e. followers or church members) astray.
+It seems that Jezebel was not only a self-proclaimed prophetess and false teacher, she was also a church leader who led her children (i.e. disciples or church members) astray.

 While Jezebel is an example of a bad leader, many other women are mentioned by name in the context of good ministry and house church leadership.
 These other women serve as precedents for women in contemporary church leadership.